Welcome

 Hummingbird is a growing resource for the campus that you can add more hardware to and increase the availability of more compute cycles.
 The cluster can be utilized for many different different applications from a simple 1 cpu to multiple cpus.
 You could save money by not buying a complete computing solution (workstation, small cluster) and therefore save you time and more money not having to administer, upgrade and/or repair your equipment.
 If you are interested in learning more Contact us!

-The cluster environment is built on CentOS 7 using the OpenHPC cluster environment packages.
+The cluster environment is built on AlmaLinux 9 using the OpenHPC 3.x cluster environment packages.
 OpenHPC has common scientific libraries and uses the LMod environmental modules system to streamline the use of applications and software.
 OpenHPC uses the batch scheduler system called SLURM.
 This is a job management system that will be more in line with many other high performance computing cluster centers.

 There is also a baseline of software packages that are in general use across disciplines.
 We will do our best to accommodate people’s request but we may not be able to do all requests.
 Keep in mind that if you are wishing the installation of licensed software it can be handled in a few different ways: install in your own home directory, have a site wide license or we restrict the use of the software to a designated group.